Group Component Analysis for Multiblock Data: Common and Individual Feature Extraction: Common Orthogonal Basis Extraction

 \subsection{Scalability For Large-Scale Problems}

-In multi-block data analysis it is common that the data we encounter is huge.
-Here \emph{huge} means that both $I$ and $J_n$ ($n\in\Set{N}$) are quite large.
-Note that in \eqref{eqF1}, \eqref{eqFk}, and \eqref{eqCobeII} we actually use the dimensionality reduced matrices $\mat{Q}\in\Real^{I\times R_n}$ with $R_n<I$.
-Hence the value of $J_n$ is generally not a big issue.
-In the case where $I$ is extremely large, we consider the following way to significantly reduce the time and memory consumptions of COBE.
-Let $\mat{P}\in\Real^{I_P\times I}$ be a random matrix with $\max_{n\in\Set{N}}(R_n)<I_P\ll I$.
-From \eqref{eqLSA} we may solve the following model first:
+For large-scale data the indices $D$ and $J_n$ ($n\in\Set{N}$) in \eqref{eqMixing} are quite large.
+First, recall that in \eqref{eqF1}, \eqref{eqFk}, and \eqref{eqCobeII} we use the dimensionality reduced matrices $\mat{Q}\in\Real^{D\times R_n}$ with $R_n<D$, and hence the value of $J_n$ is generally not an issue.
+On the other hand, for a very large $D$, the time and memory requirements of COBE can be reduced in the following way.
+Let $\mat{P}\in\Real^{D_{\text{P}}\times D}$ be a random matrix with $\max_{n\in\Set{N}}(R_n)<D_{\text{P}}\ll D$.
+Then, from \eqref{eqLSA} we can first solve the model: